-125. Shorelines of the State.
+128. Shorelines of the State.
 The total of all shorelines and shorelines of statewide significance within the state.

-126. Should.
-Denotes that the particular action is required unless there is a demonstrated, compelling reason, based on policy of the Shoreline Management Act and this chapter, against taking the action.
+129. Should.
+Denotes that the particular action is required unless there is a demonstrated, compelling reason, based on policy of the Shoreline Management Act and WAC 173-26, against taking the action.

-127. Signs and Billboards.
+130. Signs and Billboards.
 A device of any material or medium, including structural component parts, used or intended to be used to attract attention to the subject matter for advertising, identification or informative purposes.